Teradata/stacki-wiki/wiki/Reference/cli/remove/remove-host-firewall.md

 	Remove a firewall rule for a host.
 To remove a rule, you must supply the name of the rule.
-The Rule names may be obtained by running "rocks list host firewall"